Schoen8888/final-project/collaboration.md

 # Collaborating with GitHub

-Github is a platform for hosting Git repositories online.
+GitHub is a platform for hosting Git repositories online.
 Fun fact, you are on GitHub right now!

 ## Pushing Code - Link your repository to GitHub and push the code in
 - ''bash